CodeNetLabs/Aether/1.0.2/README.md

   <h3><strong>Aether Browser v1.0.2</strong></h3>
 </p>

-This update **focuses on improving the olook of tabs** in Aether Browser.
+This update **focuses on improving the look of tabs** in Aether Browser.

 ---